ktaaaki/paper2html/README.md

 You can see the list of converted documents in the index page `localhost:5000/paper2html/index.html`

-NOTE👉 If you are running a paper2html server on Docker, you will not be able to convert PDF file on the host OS in a browser.
+NOTE👉 If you are running a paper2html server on Docker, you will not be able to convert PDF file on the host OS with the bookmarklet.
 See [docker image doc](docker/README.md).

 ### Conversion local PDF to html with CLI